hitobito/hitobito/doc/developer/01_getting_started.md

 - [ ] Grab a ticket which matches your skills

-- [ ] Check in the section below to which module your ticket belongs to.
+- [ ] Check in the section below to which module your ticket belongs to

 - [ ] Start contributing ‍💙🚀🚀